jlips24/ATS_Enigma_Machine/README.md

-# ATS_Enigma_Machine
-This repository contains the code and compiled program for an enigma machine simulation written in ATS.
+Enigma
+My solution simulates an enigma machine with a plugboard, three rotors, and a reflector.
+It works as expected.